 - Do Not Inject Meth.
 It is much easier to overdose on meth when injecting it due to the increased potency and more rapid onset of injection meth use.
-Aside from the higher risk of directly overdosing, there is less someone can do to render aid in the event of an overdose.
+Aside from the higher risk of overdosing, there is less someone can do to render aid in the event of an overdose.
 When overdosing from snorted meth, medical professionals may be able to flush the nose and sinus, thereby minimizing the amount that actually enters the brain.
 This is not the case when injecting meth, as once the plunger is pushed in, there is no going back.

-- Do Not Mix Meth With Medications: Aside from the high potency of meth in general, it is capable of many interactions with other medications.
+- Do Not Mix Meth With Medications.
+Aside from the high potency of meth in general, it is capable of many interactions with other medications.
 This could lead to an increased impact on the brain or body and possibly fatal complications.
-Our “Dangers of Crystal Meth Addiction” guide lists just the 41 most dangerous medications to mix with meth, but there are hundreds that are capable of dangerous interactions.
+Our “Dangers of Crystal Meth Addiction” guide lists the 41 most dangerous medications to mix with meth.
+There are hundreds that are capable of dangerous interactions.

-- Do Not Mix Meth With Other Illicit Drugs: Some people may think that it is okay to mix meth with other drugs, such as opioids, but this is simply not the case.
+- Do Not Mix Meth With Other Illicit Drugs.
+Some people may think that it is okay to mix meth with other drugs, such as opioids, but this is not the case.
 There has been a drastic increase in meth and opioid combination overdoses over the past 5 years.
 Mixing meth with any other drug can increase the risk of a fatal overdose.

 Once someone has suffered a meth overdose and hopefully survives, they will still be at risk if they continue to use meth.
-The only way to avoid a meth overdose entirely is to stop using and get sober.
-The best way to do this is to check into a detox center, and it may also be a good idea to continue with residential treatment once the detox process has been completed.
+The only way to avoid a meth overdose is to stop using and get sober.
+The best way to do this is to check into a detox center.
+It may also be a good idea to continue with residential treatment once the detox process has been completed.